AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

-  - Center plates: The center plates support the filter shelves.
-As built, two center plates are used separating the filter into three sections.
-In the new model there will be three center plates, one in the center and two  that are one inch from the edge of the box.
+  - Filter plates: The filter plates support the filter shelves.
+As built, two filter plates were used to separate the filter into three sections.
+In the new model, there will be three filter plates, one in the center and two that are one inch from the edge of the box.
 Notches are cut in the plates to allow the filter shelves, which are also notched, to fit together without coming loose.
 Using three plates instead of two will prevent the shelves from warping and developing an uneven spacing as seen in the image.
 In addition, corners will be cut out to allow water to run between the sections in the filter, in the channels under each shelf.
 This can be seen with more description in the Manual section.
+  - Insert assembly: The insert assembly is the combination of the filter plates and the filter shelves.
+The filter plates are characterized by angled notches that provide a pathway for the filter shelves to slide into.

 #### Additonal parts
   Several additional parts will be necessary to develop once the filter in forward operation is functional.
 One of these is the siphon system.
 The siphon is used to initiate the upward flow in the filter.
-While designing a siphon isn't difficult on its own, the challenge will come from sealing it into the top of the box while maintaining the ability to adjust the filter insert should maintenance be necessary .
+While designing a siphon isn't difficult on its own, the challenge will come from sealing it into the top of the box while also maintaining the ability to adjust the filter insert should maintenance be necessary.
 This will require a robust gasket system, which is the other major additional component of the system.
-To seal the edges of the plates within the tank a gasket will be necessary as well, but given that that gasket will be static within the system it should be simpler to design than the top backwash gasket.
+To seal the edges of the plates within the tank, a gasket will be necessary as well, but given that that gasket will be static within the system it should be simpler to design than the top backwash gasket.

-## Future Work
+## Challenges and Future Work

-As the Horizontal filtration team continues, fabricating the update design will be priority.
+As the Horizontal filtration team continues, fabricating the updated design will be priority.
 This will include creating a jig, from which the filter shelves and center plates can be constructed, as well as using a CNC machine to make the entrance and exit plates.
 From there, adding EPDM foam gaskets will allow tests of the system in forward filtration mode.
 After success in forward filtration, efforts can be made to develop the components for backwash, most importantly the siphon system and the backwash doors.
 Developing a good seal in the doors is likely to be the largest challenge.
-Further work beyond backwash could go into constructing the system so that the siphon valve is connected to the backwash doors making it easier to operate.
+Further work beyond backwash could go into constructing the system so that the siphon valve is connected to the backwash doors; making it easier to operate.

   <div class="alert alert-block alert-danger">